-- In UK, Sir Edward Coke -the originator of the concept, when he said "that the king must be under the god and law" - In 1607, English Chief Justice Sir Edward Coke said in the Case of Prohibitions (according to his own report) "that the law was the golden met-wand and measure to try the causes of the subjects; and which protected His Majesty in safety and peace: with which the King was greatly offended, and said, that then he should be under the law, which was treason to affirm, as he said; to which I said, that Bracton saith, quod Rex non debed esse sub homine, sed sub Deo et lege (That the King ought not to be under any man but under God and the law.)." - Later, Prof. Albert Venn Dicey developed the concept the rule of law contemplated the absence of wide powers in the hands of governmental officials. & wherever there is discretion, there is room for arbitrariness.
+- ▶ In UK, Sir Edward Coke -the originator of the concept, said "that the king must be under the god and law" - In 1607, Coke said in the Case of Prohibitions "that the law was the golden met-wand and measure to try the causes of the subjects; and which protected His Majesty in safety and peace: with which the King was greatly offended, and said, that then he should be under the law, which was treason to affirm, as he said; to which I said, that Bracton saith, quod Rex non debed esse sub homine, sed sub Deo et lege (That the King ought not to be under any man but under God and the law.)." - Between a tyrant and a prince there is this single or chief difference, that the latter obeys the law and rules the people by its dictates, accounting himself as but their servant"-John of Salisbury - Later, Prof. Albert Venn Dicey developed the concept the rule of law contemplated the absence of wide powers in the hands of governmental officials. & wherever there is discretion, there is room for arbitrariness.